nassimlnd/nassimlnd/README.md

 ## About me:

--   👨🏽‍💻 I'm currently a student at University of Tours (France)
+-   👨🏽‍💻 I'm currently a student at ESGI Paris (France)
 -   🌱 I’m currently starting a **new big project** to improve my skills
 -   💬 Ask me about anything, I am happy to help